jfarmer864/Packer_chef_dev_production/README.txt

 of the machine image which is specified in the JSON file. the file also details a provisioner which in this case is chef-solo.

-I was able to create an AMI of a base Ubuntu 16.04 machine, however due to the program not being able to find the right file locations, I was not able to run the provision script in Packer.
+An AMI was created to be used as a python slave node, this AMI was configured to have Python3, Pip and the app requirements already installed but not the app itself included in the VM.
+This AMI is called python_app_jack_farmer-jfarmer864-slave-1.1
+- ami-058430672cd23bf65 and is visible on AWS

 Berksfile:
 Just a note on the Berksfile, I had to do the chef tests locally in a different location and when I was satisfied with the cookbook, I used the command 'berks vendor Cookbooks' which moved the cookbook from that location to this project folder.
+This is also useful in Jenkins as it allows developer and environment pipeline to remain seperate, only having the two pipelines come together when the AMI is built, this ensures that development is more flexible and isn't tied down by another team's issues.

 Things that worked:
 - local python_app VM with shell script provision
 - python app chef cookbook and unit/integration tests
 - local python_app VM with chef provision
 - Packer AMI for a base Ubuntu machine
+- Packer creating AMI with full provisioning

 Things that had issues:
 - Jenkins running unit/integration tests and github merging
-- Packer creating an AMI with full provision

 things that can be improved:
-- The problem with Packer was based on the program not finding the right location to send the app files, I could have remedied this by spinning up the base ubuntu instance and looking at the direct file structure, unfortunately it would have ended up being expensive to start spinning up instances!
-- Jenkins needed to have chef installed on the server, unfortunately there were many issues and even after the trainer tried to fix this issue, it was not possible to conduct tests on the Jenkins server.
+- Jenkins issues came form the fact that the slave node for Python and Chef were not up and running due to technical issues out of my control.
+So although the jobs exist on the server, it was not possible to check if they worked correctly.